 Read => 4, Write => 8, Sync => 16 );

 An array may be indexed by such a type.
 Ada does not prescribe the implementation model for arrays indexed by an enumeration type with non-contiguous values.
 Two options exist: Either the array is represented “with holes” and indexed by the values of the enumeration type, or the array is represented contiguously and indexed by the position of the enumeration value rather than the value itself.
 In the former case, the vulnerability described in 6.CCB exists only if unsafe programming is applied to access the array or its components outside the protection of the type system.
 Within the type system, the semantics are well defined and safe.
-In the latter case, the vulnerability described in 6.CCB does not exist.

-The full range of possible values of the expression in a case statement must be covered by the case choices.
-Two distinct choices of a case statement can not cover the same value.
-Choices can be expressed by single values or subranges of values.
-The others clause may be used as the last choice of a case statement to capture any remaining values of the case expression type that are not covered by the case choices.
-These restrictions are enforced at compile time.
-Identical rules apply to aggregates of arrays.
+The vulnerability of unexpected but well-defined program behavior upon extending an enumeration type exist in Ada.
+In particular, subranges or others choices in aggregates and case statements are susceptible to unintentionally capturing newly added enumeration values.

 The remaining vulnerability is that unexpected values are captured by the others clause or a subrange as case choice after an additional enumeration literal has been added to the enumeration type definition.
 For example, when the range of the type Character was extended from 128 characters to the 256 characters in the Latin-1 character type, an others clause for a case statement with a Character type case expression originally written to capture cases associated with the 128 characters type now captures the 128 additional cases introduced by the extension of the type Character.
 Some of the new characters may have needed to be covered by the existing case choices or new case choices.

 Ada.6.2 Guidance to language users

 For case statements and aggregates, do not use the others choice.